Oct 18, 2023

 • AWS CLI installed and configured with your AWS credentials.

-Step 1: Create a Secret
+Step 1: Create a secret

 1. Log in to the AWS Management Console.